hypnosapos/jupyXplorer/README.rst

     jupyxplorer -c config.yaml -o .output

-All notebooks are ready at directory ".output" in the example above.
+All notebooks will be ready in directory ".output" of the example above.

 Once notebooks are generated we can use them in your jupyter to show results of data analysis.